Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 NAD 3020

-First test of the NAD 3020... still unknown; the next day I put in the window - and in liquidation! - my ten other entry-level integrated units, Japanese like Luxman or American like Harman Kardon... the NAD was poorly built, even bent (!), but its musicality...
+This year saw my first test of the NAD 3020.
+It was still unknown, but the next day I put my ten other entry-level integrated units, Japanese like Luxman or American like Harman Kardon, in the store window on liquidation sale!

 Rega Planar 2